-$$e{i,t,j}^{a} = \varphi{i,j}e{i,t}^{u} + v{i,t,j}$$ $j = 1,2,3$

-Where i refers to the country, t is the period and j = 1,2,3 is the horizon (limited to 3 years) of fiscal announcements.
-Allowing the $\varphi{i,j}$ to differ across countries (i.e. allowing for countries to implement fiscal plans that are on average different from one country to another) we introduce an additional source of heterogeneity: "between" countries heterogeneity which relates to the "style" of fiscal plans, meaning the correlation between their unexpected and announced components.
-The estimation of a country's style allows us to distinguish between countries that pursue consistent stabilization efforts over time, countries with one-year horizon plans and finally countries in which the $\varphi{i,j}$ 's are negative, i.e. where announcements tend to overturn the effects of unanticipated shifts in policy.
+$$e{i,t,j}^{a} = \varphi{i,j}e{i,t}^{u} + v{i,t,j}$$ $j = 1, 2, 3$ where i refers to the country, t is the period, and j = 1, 2, 3 is the horizon (limited to 3 years) of fiscal announcements.
+Allowing the $\varphi{i,j}$ to differ across countries (i.e. allowing for countries to implement fiscal plans that are on average different from one country to another) we introduce an additional source of heterogeneity: "between" countries heterogeneity that relates to the "style" of fiscal plans, meaning the correlation between their unexpected and announced components.
+The estimation of a country's style allows us to distinguish between countries that pursue consistent stabilization efforts over time, countries with 1-year horizon plans and finally countries in which the $\varphi{i,j}s$ are negative, i.e. where announcements tend to overturn the effects of unanticipated shifts in policy.

-In the specification illustrated above we interact overall fiscal shocks with the TB and EB dummies, rather than introducing $\tau_t$ and $g_t$ separately.
+In the specification illustrated above we interact overall fiscal shocks with the TB and EB dummies, rather than introducing τ_t and g_t separately.
 We do so because this version of the model is more suitable for simulating average plans and for interpreting their results.
 The reason is that it avoids the problem of estimating the contemporaneous correlation between taxes and spending measures.
-In other words, the introduction of $\tau_t$ and $g_t$ directly into the specification would require the estimation of a very large number of $\varphi{i,j}$ parameters.
-This drawback does not apply to TB and EB corrections, since by construction TB is equal to zero when EB is equal to one and thus no interaction between these corrections need to be estimated.
+In other words, the introduction of τ_t and g_t directly into the specification would require the estimation of a very large number of $\varphi{i,j}$ parameters.
+This drawback does not apply to TB and EB corrections, since by construction TB is equal to zero when EB is equal to 1 and thus no interaction between these corrections need to be estimated.
 On the other hand, the model with the TB and EB dummies may be sensitive to the categorization of plans into EB and TB, especially when the share of spending and taxes over the total consolidation is around 50%.
-Reassuringly, the vast majority of the plans in our estimation and simulation samples are far from a fifty-fifty split.
-In the estimation sample the share of spending cuts in the average EB plan (in which the average total annual adjustment is 1.36 of GDP) is 84 per cent, while in the case of TB plans (in which the average total annual adjustment is 0.89 of GDP) such a share is 76 per cent.
-In the simulation sample there are only 2 cases (over 42) where the share of spending is between 49 and 51% of the total consolidation, and 8 cases where the share is between 45% and 55%.
-In any event, in section 4.3.3 below we present estimates of the model in which we introduce $\tau_t$ and $g_t$ separately.
-The results obtained introducing $\tau_t$ and $g_t$ separately are qualitatively very similar to the ones obtained with the benchmark model (these results are reported below).
+Reassuringly, the majority of the plans in our estimation and simulation samples are far from a fifty-fifty split.
+In the estimation sample the share of spending cuts in the average EB plan (in which the average total annual adjustment is 1.36 of GDP) is 84%, while in the case of TB plans (in which the average total annual adjustment is 0.89 of GDP) such a share is 76%.
+In the simulation sample there are only two cases (over 42) where the share of spending is between 49% and 51% of the total consolidation, and eight cases where the share is between 45% and 55%.
+In any event, in Section 4.3.3 we present estimates of the model in which we introduce τ_t and g_t separately.
+The results obtained intra-temporal correlations between the revenue side and the expenditure side of the adjustment interacting the total adjustment in the primary surplus with TB or EB dummies. introducing τ_t and g_t separately are qualitatively very similar to the ones obtained with the benchmark model (these results are reported below).